robw2000/EventfulLife/README.md

     npm install eventfullife

-To run the eventfullife.html page, first install browserify and jquery-browserify:
+To run the eventfullife.html page, switch to the examples directory, install browserify and jquery-browserify, and bundle the js files:

+    cd examples
     npm install -g browserify
     npm install jquery-browserify
+    browserify main.js -o bundle.js

+Now open examples/eventfullife.html in your browser.
+I have only tested in Chrome.
+If you happen to try this in another browser then let me know how it works there!